gnu-octave/octave-doctest/README.markdown

 All adjascent white space is collapsed into a single space before comparison, so right now doctest can't detect a failure that's purely a whitespace difference.

-It can't run lines that are longer than one line of code (so, for example, no loops that take more than one line).
+It can't run examples that are longer than one line of code (so, for example, no loops that take more than one line).
 This is difficult because I haven't found a good way to mark these subsequent lines as part-of-the-source-code rather than part-of-the-result.
+However, variables that you define in one line do carry over to the next.

 I haven't found a good way of isolating the variables that you define in the tests from the variables used to run the test.
 So, don't run CLEAR in your doctest, and don't expect WHO/WHOS to work right, and don't mess with any variables that start with doctest_. :-/

 When you're working on writing/debugging a Matlab class, you might need to run 'clear classes' to get correct results from doctests (this is a general problem with developing classes in Matlab).

-The latest version from the original author, Thomas Smith, is available at [http://bitbucket.org/tgs/doctest-for-matlab/src][7]
+The latest version from the original author, Thomas Smith, is available at [http://bitbucket.org/tgs/doctest-for-matlab/src][8]

 The bugtracker is also there, let me know if you encounter any problems!